Feel the Need (James "J.T." Taylor album)

 Feel the Need is the second solo album by the American musician James "J.T."
 Taylor, released in 1991.
-The album includes hits "Long Hot Summer Night" and "Heart to Heart" (duet with Stephanie Mills).
+The album includes the hits "Long Hot Summer Night" and "Heart to Heart" (a duet with Stephanie Mills).

 Critical reception

 The Orlando Sentinel wrote that Taylor "has the savvy to incorporate today's high-tech gadgetry into his soulful sound without letting it dominate him."